lipiecki/PostForecasts.jl/README.md

 ## Dedicated Structures
 **PostForecasts.jl** provides `PointForecasts` and `QuantForecasts` structures for storing time series data along with point and probabilistic forecasts respectively.

+## From point to probabilistic forecasts
+The core functionality of the package is `point2prob` function that builds probabilistic forecasts from point predictions.
+It creates a `QuantSeries` from `PointSeries`, using a selected model, training window length and quantile levels.

 ## Models
 The package provides interface to four selected models for probabilistic forecasting:
 - `CP`: Conformal Prediction